 Hope you are all managing to keep calm and well during this really tricky time.
 Yesterday morning, I trialled an online Jiggle class with a few regulars.

 What a joy it was to see everyone up and dancing!

 It felt really lovely that we were, to all intents and purposes, ‘hanging out’ together.
 For the first time in a few days, I didn’t think about Covid-19 for 30 minutes and it felt great.

 So here’s the plan…

 Following some really positive feedback, I’ve decided to run online sessions as of next Monday, 23rd March.
-They’ll be on Monday, Tuesday and Wednesday at 10am and will run for about 35 minutes.
-If these sessions are popular, I’ll look at adding in other days and times.
+They’ll be on Mondays and Wednesdays at 10am, and Tuesdays at 3.15pm, and will run for about 35 minutes.

 All in it together

 Join In and Jiggle has never been about me being a great musician or singer.
 I always wanted to run a class which felt like we were ‘all in it together,’ as parents and carers of young children.
 A place where we could:

 - have a giggle and get things wrong

 - get our children up and moving and learning about the environment